 I am not discouraging learning or big goals, (y’all know I love big goals ) but I am encouraging you to operate out of peace, not competition or the sense of “I am not enough.”

 Yes, it would be amazing to orgasm every single time you make love, it would be exciting if your husband learned to pleasure you entirely, it would be wonderful if you never needed extra lubrication but guess what, things don’t always go the way we like them to.

 Such is the life of a grown up; doing good, figuring out ways to thrive in spite of unmet expectations.

 Summarizing my thought; relax and enjoy what is working!
 Don’t miss out on what you have because you are focused on what you do not have.
 Absolutely work on what you don’t have and need, but if you’re both connected and empathetic and open, also celebrate what you do have.

 I hope these thoughts help you as you journey towards embracing the beautiful work of growing your intimacy in marriage.

 Some of these tips are basic knowledge to some wives, but to many others, they are in the “breaking news” category!
 Whatever level of growth you are at, I hope they are helpful!
 I know I need reminders all the time.

-*When you believe that marriage and intimacy-building should be easy, shame and guilt is a typical response when you discover they are not.
+*When you think marriage and intimacy-building is easy, shame and guilt is a typical response when you discover they are not.